TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 * `-"<term>"` - Exclusive exact-match keywords.
 Yes, you can combine them!

 #### Relations
-* `:<tag>` - The All-Of relation.
-All tags with `:` must be in context.
+* `:<topic>` - The All-Of relation.
+All topics with `:` must be in context.
-* `?<tag>` - The Any-Of relation.
-At least one tag with `?` must be in context.
+* `?<topic>` - The Any-Of relation.
+At least one topic with `?` must be in context.
-  * Only useful if multiple tags share this relation type, IE: `(?Taleir; ?Riff)` wants at least one of these two tags.
+  * Only useful if multiple topics share this relation type, IE: `(?Taleir; ?Riff)` wants at least one of these two topics.
-  * If it manages to get both tags into context, its score will be increased.
+  * If it manages to get both topics into context, its score will be increased.
-* `@<tag>` - The Immediate relation.
-The tag must be associated with the current action.
-It is not allowed to search previous actions for the tag.
+* `@<topic>` - The Immediate relation.
+The topic must be associated with the current action.
+It is not allowed to search previous actions for the topic.
-* `!<tag>` - The Negated relation.
-The tag cannot be in context.
+* `!<topic>` - The Negated relation.
+The topic cannot be in context.

 ### The `$Player` Entry
 Use this to provide information about the player's character.
 It has a very high selection bias, so it is likely to be provided to the AI on almost every action.

 It has the following rules:
-* It requires at least one tag.
+* It requires at least one topic.
 * It supports keyword matchers.
 * It does not support relation matchers.
-* The first tag in the list will also be used as a keyword automatically, so you can get away with only `$Player[Taleir & Fox]` and it will automatically infer an exact-match keyword of `"taleir"`.
+* The first topic in the list will also be used as a keyword automatically, so you can get away with only `$Player[Taleir & Fox]` and it will automatically infer an exact-match keyword of `"taleir"`.
-  * If the first tag has multiple words, like in `$Player[Jade Curtiss]`, the keyword will use the full name, basically being treated as, `$Player[Jade Curtiss]("jade curtiss")`.
+  * If the first topic has multiple words, like in `$Player[Jade Curtiss]`, the keyword will use the full name, basically being treated as, `$Player[Jade Curtiss]("jade curtiss")`.
   * In this case, you may want to add additional keywords for the character's individual names: `$Player[Jade Curtiss]("Jade"; "Curtiss")`
 * Supports multi-player.
 Multi-player mode is enabled if there is more than one named player.
   * Multi-player mode causes `$Player` entries to need to be associated with action text in order to be included.